pythonianfr/rework/README.md

 # REWORK

-This is a python task scheduling and execution tool, which needs only python and Postgres to work (using sqlalchemy).
+This is a python task scheduling and execution tool, which needs only python and Postgres to work.

 ## Principles